-The student will examine Western civilization from the Pre-Renaissance period to the end of the Cold War.
+The student will examine Western European history from the Renaissance era to the 9-11 attacks.
 This course may qualify the student for college credit upon successful completion of the College Board's Advanced Placement test given in May (at a cost to the student).